 OK, so I'm guessing you're looking at the title of this blog and wondering when I lost my marbles - but stick with me.

 Having an addictive personality is a reality some of us have to live with.
 Despite being a Life Coach advocating change, I know it's unlikely I could coach any person from having an addictive nature - to not.
 You don't see Alcoholics Anonymous (or any other 12-step addiction recovery programme) suggesting it's all in the mindset and you can drink just a little.
 No, it's all or nothing for an addict.
-I'm not dissing the power of positive mindset here for - of course - it pays its part in the process of recovering from your unhealthy addiction.
+I'm not dissing the power of positive mindset here for - of course - it plays its part in the process of recovering from your unhealthy addiction.
 But I got to wondering, is there such a thing as a healthy addition?

 When I attended an AA meeting as the partner of a recovering alcoholic, the first thing I noticed was the massive gathering of smokers on the doorstep.
 Being a sociable creative, I joined in the chat (if not the smoking) and discovered AA advocates that addicts don't try to wean themselves off more than one addiction at a time.
 While the anti-smoking lobby would probably insist smoking be placed above drinking in the 'what's the most important to give up' list, this is a well-thought out policy.
 There are already significant laws in place governing where a smoker may smoke - the same doesn't apply to the drinking of alcohol.
 There are laws against drinking-and-driving, but that's it.
 But the primary reason is that nicotine isn't a personality altering substance, while alcohol is.